SanDutchmanCode/Caspersky/README.md

 ### Hardware-Bound Encryption (AES-GCM)
 The vault uses **AES-GCM** encryption.
 The cryptographic key is dynamically derived by hashing a fusion of the ESP32's unique **eFuse MAC (ChipID)** and your secret **Extract**.
-If an intruder physically extracts the flash memory, the data remains completely unreadable without possessing both the exact physical hardware chip *and* the secret Extract.
+If an intruder physically extracts the flash memory, the data remains completely unreadable without possessing both the exact physical hardware chip *and* the secret Extract. â€‹
+> *"Optional Hardware Hardening: For maximum security, the firmware can be combined with the ESP32's native Flash Encryption and Secure Boot features, locking the encrypted vault and partition data permanently to the physical microcontroller.
+Note that this is an irreversible action in release mode and will permanently disable or severely restrict future USB uploads."*

 ### Unlocking via Serial Monitor
 To inspect the vault contents, connect the microcontroller via Serial (`115200 baud`) and complete the two-step verification: